LeonardJouve/gwent/README.md

 - vectorize music logo
 - Card on grave should not be boosted
 - Discard skellige storm 3x
-- Row / Special cards should overlap
 - Wait for reconnection before timeout
 - Resize icon
-- Notify other player is in scoiatael dialog
 - Passive kings
 - Eredin destroyer allows to select 2 times
 - Add description to eredin destroyer